 The Hawk was rooted in all those things that people were just discovering when they were going “Oh, what’s happening here?
 What’s happening here?
 What’s happening there?”
 As an Indigenous person, especially in that area (Washington state), that’s a holy place.
 Anytime you get around nature you realize that there are spirits in nature, it’s not a New Age thing.
 I talk to people about Aboriginal science, for years we said we’re all related and I said I’m a couple chromosomes away from a snail darter (chuckles).
 All things are alive, even the rocks are alive.
 We knew the existence of the atoms and we knew the Earth was round and revolved around the sun, we knew that there was a connection both metaphysically and scientifically to all these things.
 The minute that all this stuff started going off, Hawk knew that they had opened up something that they shouldn’t have opened up.

 We also wanted to touch on the idea of Hawk as protector.
-Not just as an officer, but whenever Andy (Harry Goaz) or Sheriff Truman (Michael Ontkean) felt slighted, Hawk was there with a “robot” jab or to kick a crutch out from under a sarcastic perp, not to mention saving the Audrey (Sherilyn Fenn) rescue mission at One Eyed Jacks.
+Not just as an officer, but whenever Andy (Harry Goaz) or Sheriff Truman (Michael Ontkean) felt slighted, Hawk was there with a “robot” jab or to kick a crutch out from under a sarcastic perp, not to mention saving Cooper and Truman during the Audrey Horne (Sherilyn Fenn) rescue mission at One Eyed Jacks.
 As Cooper said to Hawk, “If I’m ever lost, I hope you’re the man they send to find me.”
-Despite he had fewer scenes than his law enforcement cohorts, Hawk was kind of the backbone of the Twin Peaks police department.
+Despite having fewer scenes than his law enforcement cohorts, Hawk was really the backbone of the Twin Peaks police department.

 I had forgotten all about that, I was watching again and going “God, I was really a hero, man.”
 (Laughs.)
 I forgot about all that stuff.
 It had been so long, and I’m watching it again going “God, Hawk was cool.
 I wish I was that cool.”
 (Laughs.)
 It was an amazing character to play, it was one of the first times we saw a multi-dimensional Native character on television.
 I grew up with all these horrendously bad images of Indigenous people, and to think of a person of mixed blood, too, you realize that we’re all human beings so you’re looking at all kinds of aspects of how human beings exist in the world.
 But nature is the key and Lynch understood that.
 Nature is where the medicine is and mountains always have great medicine, great power to them.